Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Safety and Stability via QP with Penalty

 and $u_{\epsilon}$ is Lipschitz on $\bar{\Cc}\backslash\{0\}$.
 Moreover, if $d(0)\neq0$, $u_{\epsilon}$ is Lipschitz at $0$. \end{proposition} \begin{proof} The expression~\eqref{eq:usafe} follows by calculating the KKT points of~\eqref{eq:usafe-qp}.
+Note that~\eqref{eq:usafe} is well defined because if $d(x)=0$, necessarily $e(x)=c(x)\leq0$.
 Lipschitzness of $u_{\epsilon}(x)$ follows from~\cite[Section 3.10, Theorem 2]{DGL:69}, which as a special case includes the minimization of a quadratic cost function subject to affine inequality constraints. \end{proof}

 We next particularize the general design~\eqref{eq:usafe-qp} to our setup.
 We consider two cases: \\ \textbf{Safety QP with stability penalty:} The selection $a(x)=L_{f}V(x)+W(x)$, $b(x)=L_{g}V(x)$, $c(x)=-L_{f}h(x)-\alpha(h(x))$, and $d(x)=-L_{g}h(x)$ makes the CLF inequality~\eqref{eq:clf-ineq} a soft constraint and the CBF inequality~\eqref{eq:cbf-ineq} a hard one.
 We denote by $u_{\epsilon}^{\safe}$ the controller resulting from~\eqref{eq:usafe-qp}.
 If $L_gh(0)\neq0$, Proposition~\ref{prop:usafe-formula} guarantees that $u_{\epsilon}^{\safe}$ is Lipschitz on $\Cc$.
 Moreover, since it satisfies the CBF inequality~\eqref{eq:cbf-ineq} for all $x \in \Cc$, the resulting closed-loop system is safe for all $\epsilon>0$; \\ \textbf{Stability QP with safety penalty:} Alternatively, the selection $a(x)=-L_{f}h(x)-\alpha(h(x))$, $b(x)=-L_{g}h(x)$, $c(x)=L_{f}V(x)+W(x)$, and $d(x)=L_{g}V(x)$, makes the CBF inequality~\eqref{eq:cbf-ineq} a soft constraint and the CLF inequality~\eqref{eq:clf-ineq} a hard one.
 We denote by $u_{\epsilon}^{\stable}$ the resulting controller from~\eqref{eq:usafe-qp}.
 In this case, $d(0)=0$ and hence Proposition~\ref{prop:usafe-formula} only guarantees that $u_{\epsilon}^{\stable}$ is Lipschitz in $\bar{\Cc}\backslash\{0\}$.
 Moreover, since~\eqref{eq:clf-ineq} is satisfied for all $x\in\bar{\Cc}\backslash\{0\}$, the origin is asymptotically stable for the resulting closed-loop system.